MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-hexdec.md

 Use the **Hex2Dec** function to convert a text string containing hexadecimal digits (`0` through `9` and `A` through `F`) to a number.
 Uppwer and lower case characters are accepted.
 No more than 10 hexadecimal characters can be passed to **Hex2Dec**.

 Both these functions work with a 40 bit, two's-complement, whole number.
-The range of acceptaed values for both functions is hexadecimal 8000000000 or decimal -549755813888 to hexadecimal 7FFFFFFFFF or decimal 549755813887.
+The range of accepted values for both functions is hexadecimal 8000000000 or decimal -549755813888 to hexadecimal 7FFFFFFFFF or decimal 549755813887.

 If you pass a single number or text string to these functions, the return value is a single result.
 If you pass a single-column [table](../working-with-tables.md) the return value is a single-column table of results, one result for each record in the argument's table.
 If you have a multi-column table, you can shape it into a single-column table, as [working with tables](../working-with-tables.md) describes.
 At this time, the *Places* argument to **Dec2Hex** cannot be used with single-column tables.

 If the input value is out of range or includes invalid hexadecimal characters in the case of **Hex2Dec**, an **ErrorKind.Numeric** error is returned.
-In the case of a single column table, the error will embedded in the output table.
+In the case of a single column table, the error will be embedded in the output table.

 ## Syntax